create3000/x_ite/docs/_posts/components/RigidBodyPhysics/SingleAxisHingeJoint.md

 ### MFString [in, out] **forceOutput** "NONE" <small>["ALL","NONE",...]</small>

-ForceOutput controls which output fields are generated for the next frame.
+*forceOutput* controls which output fields are generated for the next frame.
 Values are ALL, NONE, or exact names of output fields updated at start of next frame.

 ### SFVec3f [in, out] **anchorPoint** 0 0 0

-AnchorPoint is joint center, specified in world coordinates.
+*anchorPoint* is joint center, specified in world coordinates.

 ### SFVec3f [in, out] **axis** 0 0 0

-Axis defines vector of joint connection between body1 and body2.
+*axis* defines vector of joint connection between body1 and body2.

 ### SFFloat [in, out] **minAngle** [-π,π)<small> <span class="no">not supported</span></small>

-MinAngle is minimum rotation angle for hinge.
+*minAngle* is minimum rotation angle for hinge.

 ### SFFloat [in, out] **maxAngle** [-π,π) <small class="small"><span class="no">not supported</span></small>

-MaxAngle is maximum rotation angle for hinge.
+*maxAngle* is maximum rotation angle for hinge.

 ### SFFloat [in, out] **stopBounce** 0 <small>[0,1] <span class="no">not supported</span>
 </small>